+Bounds on the maximum size of the neighborhood over all words of a given length over a given alphabet play an important role in the complexity analysis of seed-and-extend approximate pattern matching algorithms.
+However, there are still few known results on this topic~\cite{DBLP:conf/cpm/Charalampopoulos20b, DBLP:conf/stringology/ChauveMP21, DBLP:journals/algorithmica/Myers94, DBLP:books/daglib/p/Myers13,DBLP:conf/lata/Touzet16}. { For the size of the condensed neighborhood, motivated by the analysis of the complexity of BLAST, Myers provides in~\cite{DBLP:books/daglib/p/Myers13} a set of recurrences defining an upper-bound, and derives analytically from this recursions an upper-bound formula.
+In~\cite{DBLP:conf/stringology/ChauveMP21}, the authors provide an asymptotic expression for the recurrences described in~\cite{DBLP:books/daglib/p/Myers13} and conjecture that the size of the condensed $d$-neighborhood of any word of length { {$n$}} over an alphabet of size $s$ is bounded above by $\frac{(2s-1)^d{ n}^d}{d!}$.}

 In this note, we provide several results on the size of the condensed and super condensed neighborhoods of a word.
-In Section~\ref{sec:unary} we provide exact formulas for the size of the condensed and super condensed neighborhoods of unary words.
-In Section~\ref{sec:arbitrary} we provide a novel upper bound on the size of the condensed neighborhood of arbitrary words, which we use in Section~\ref{sec:conjecture} to prove a conjecture introduced in~\cite{DBLP:conf/stringology/ChauveMP21}, namely that the size of the condensed $d$-neighborhood of any word of length $w$ over an alphabet of size $s$ is bounded above by $\frac{(2s-1)^dw^d}{d!}$.
+In Section~\ref{sec:unary} we provide formulas for the size of the condensed and super condensed neighborhoods of unary words.
+In Section~\ref{sec:arbitrary} we provide a { novel upper bound for} the size of the condensed neighborhood of arbitrary words { and we use this formula} in Section~\ref{sec:conjecture} to prove the conjecture of~\cite{DBLP:conf/stringology/ChauveMP21}.